grigorisar/blogo-dragon/README.md

 # Django-React-Example

-Example of a simple front end framework
+Example of a simple front end framework.
+Huge credits to the turorial of
+* [This Guy](https://www.youtube.com/watch?v=uZgRbnIsgrA&t=2s) - Part 1 of the tutorial.

 ## Gettign Started